wang-jingyi/Ziqian/README.md

 ### What is this repository for? ###

-* This repository is maintained for the tool ZiQian and the evaluation results of multiple systems of submitted research papers is hosted in another neighborhood repository called ziqian_evaluation.
+* This repository is maintained for the development of tool ZiQian.
+The evaluation results of multiple systems of submitted research papers are hosted in another neighborhood repository called ziqian_evaluation.

 ### The current version supports the all three stages described above.
 Our next plan is to apply our research into the real world Singapore water treatment system testbed to build a complete environment model from system logs fully automatically. ###